gDD/docker-openvpn-static/README.md

 ## How does it work?

-When the `jpetazzo/openvpn` image is started, it generates:
+When the `gaomd/openvpn-static` image is started, it generates:

 - Diffie-Hellman parameters,
 - a private key,
 - a self-certificate matching the private key,
-- two OpenVPN server configurations (for UDP and TCP),
+- an OpenVPN server configurations (for UDP),
 - an OpenVPN client profile.

-Then, it starts two OpenVPN server processes (one on 1194/udp, another on 443/tcp).
+Then, it starts an OpenVPN server processes (on 1194/udp).

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
 It means that you can start another container with the `--volumes-from` flag, and access the configuration.
-Conveniently, `jpetazzo/openvpn` comes with a script called `serveconfig`, which starts a pseudo HTTPS server on `8080/tcp`.
+Conveniently, `gaomd/openvpn-static` comes with a script called `serveconfig`, which starts a pseudo HTTPS server on `8080/tcp`.
 The pseudo server does not even check the HTTP request; it just sends the HTTP status line, headers, and body right away.

 ## OpenVPN details

+We configure OpenVPN using static key instead of Public Key Infrastructure, because it seems more stable in China and connects much faster.

+One of it's disadvantages is that the server supports only one client.
+But for Docker, it's not a problem, just `docker run` one more instance.

 We use `tun` mode, because it works on the widest range of devices.
 `tap` mode, for instance, does not work on Android, except if the device